ayeujjawalsingh/Databricks/Delta-Lake/Delta Table Types(Managed and External Table) (Creation, Partitioning, Schema Evolution, Optimization)/Readme.md

 ### ✅ What is Schema Evolution?

 Allows new columns to be added without recreating the table.

+It allows my table’s structure to grow over time — for example, adding new columns without rewriting old data.
+I just enable **mergeSchema=true**, and Delta automatically merges the new schema with the existing one.
+This is especially useful in streaming or evolving datasets.

 ### ✅ PySpark Example